Who and where are your Translators?

 All our translators pass a 2-stage testing process, starting with a machine-tested multiple-choice test, and finishing with a human-reviewed test that is created and graded by our Language Specialists.
 Only around 3.6% of applicants pass the tests.

-To get access to the higher quality level (Business), translators must pass additional testing which require more attention to detail and experience.
+To get access to the higher quality level (Advanced), translators must pass additional testing which require more attention to detail and experience.

 How do you hire your Language Specialists?